rswinkle/opengl_reference/README.md

 Get the source from [Github](https://github.com/rswinkle/opengl_reference).

-I'll try to maintain a table/list of programs here.
+The table below lists only a handful of the programs in this repo.
 Maybe I'll split them up by category (templates/frameworks, feature examples, demos, "games") later.
-Those listed use my own math library, rsw_math, but there are glm versions as well, ie glm_modelviewer.cpp.
+Those listed use my own math library, rsw_math, but there are often glm versions as well, ie glm_modelviewer.cpp.

 | Program | Description | Image |
 | --- | --- | --- |